GSA/ficam-pacs/pages/pacs_procurements.md

   <ul>
 	<li>After contract award, your integrator will help you:
 	<ul>
-	<li>Choose the best PACS topology (i.e., an end-to-end solution of hardware, software, a Certificate Validation System, and PIV credential readers) listed on the <a href="https://www.idmanagement.gov/approved-products-list-pacs-products/" target="_blank">GSA PACS APL</a> for the PIV authentication mechanisms selected for your facility.</li>
+	<li>Choose the best PACS topology (that is, an end-to-end solution of hardware, software, a Certificate Validation System, and PIV credential readers) listed on the <a href="https://www.idmanagement.gov/approved-products-list-pacs-products/" target="_blank">GSA PACS APL</a> for the PIV authentication mechanisms selected for your facility.</li>
 	<li>Buy the products and additional services you need by using the <a href="https://www.gsa.gov/buying-selling/purchasing-programs/gsa-schedules/schedules-news-and-updates" target="_blank">GSA MAS</a>, <a href="https://www.gsa.gov/technology/technology-purchasing-programs/it-schedule-70" target="_blank">GSA Schedule 70</a>, or <a href="https://www.gsa.gov/buying-selling/purchasing-programs/gsa-schedules/list-of-gsa-schedules/schedule-84security-fire-law-enforcement" target="_blank">GSA Schedule 84</a>.
 Your chosen integrator will help your agency choose the right PACS products and services, according to your agency’s preferred GSA purchasing vehicle(s).</li>
 	</ul>
 	</li>